h4ckyou/h4ckyou.github.io/posts/ctf/perfectr00t24/solution.md

 But notice that if you tried communicate with the program and read a file via terminal it won't work
 ![image](https://github.com/user-attachments/assets/a3359286-be0c-4845-8bc3-4d8dbfc47123)

-This is because a newline is sent with our filename and `fgets()` would read it therefore `open` would also attempt reading the filename which is already appended with a newline which is going to return -1 because such file doesn't exit
+This is because a newline is sent with our filename and `fgets()` would read it therefore `open` would also attempt reading the filename which is already appended with a newline which is going to return -1 because such file doesn't exist

 To fix this you need to add a null byte at the end of the filename because fgets stops at a null byte